On this page, you’ll find a checklist of mortgage closing documents that home buyers typically have to sign on the day they close.

 2. The Mortgage / Deed of Trust / Security Instrument

 This closing document is also referred to as the “security instrument.”
-What you need to know is this: When you hear your lender talk about “the mortgage,” they’re most likely referring to this document in particular.
+What you need to know is this: When you hear your lender talk about “the mortgage,” they’re probably referring to the deed of trust in particular.

 View a sample deed of trust (PDF)